Staff

 Dr. Seana K. Walsh

-As Scientific Curator of Living Collection and Conservation Scientist of the National Tropical Botanical Garden, Seana oversees the conservation and development of NTBG’s living collections works closely with the Plant Records Manager to ensure well documented and curated living collections.
-She also leads in the development of the organization’s activities to implement the Hawaiʻi Strategy for Plant Conservation.
-She earned a Master’s degree in Botany from the University of Hawaiʻi at Manoa and a PhD degree from the University of Copenhagen, Denmark, from 2023, focused on science-based conservation management of threatened Hawaiian plants.
-Her applied research interests include conservation collection management, plant breeding systems, and pollination ecology.
+In her dual position as Conservation Scientists and Curator of Living Collections of the National Tropical Botanical Garden, Seana leads the organization’s efforts to implement the Hawaiʻi Strategy for Plant Conservation and oversees the conservation and development of NTBG’s living collections, working closely with the Plant Records Manager to ensure well documented and curated collections.
+She earned a M.S. in Botany from the University of Hawaiʻi at Mānoa in 2015 and a Ph.D. from the University of Copenhagen in 2023 focused on science-based conservation management of threatened Hawaiian plants.

 Contact: swalsh@ntbg.org